Celebrating Al Jaffee and My Unforgettable Encounter with Mad Magazine Artists

 And Dave Berg was similarly well-known for his humorous and instantly recognizable work:

-Editor in Chief at the time John Putnam was very nice to me on the plane and when I visited their offices the next year.
+Editor-in-Chief John Putnam was very kind to me on the plane and during my visit to their offices the following year.
 He spent some time showing me around and showing me how they put together each issue.
+The offices were not opulent or fancy.
+It was very much a workplace, with artwork crammed into rows and columns of nooks and crannies in every room.

 Editor Nick Meglin did the same.
 He drew me a tongue-in-cheek art lesson extolling the virtues of learning how to place your work on the page.
-It was a self-portait placed painfully poorly on the page:
+It was a self-portrait intentionally placed poorly on the page:

-Godspeed and rest in peace, Al - and the other MAD artists who have passed.
-They were so nice to me when I was just a kid.
-I treasure these memory, and I am eternally grateful for the kindness and generousity of these men.
+Godspeed and rest in peace, Al Jaffee - and the other MAD artists who have passed.
+They were so kind to me when I was just a kid.
+I treasure these memories, and I am eternally grateful for the kindness and generosity of these men.

 I read MAD magazine along with my other comic books, It had slap stick, cynical, and irreverent humor.
 I watched Popeye, Warner Brothers Cartoons, Abbott and Costello, the Marx Bros. and the Three Stooges.
 The comedy was on two levels, one for kids and the double entendre was something I grew into.
 I am so glad and jealous that the guys from MAD were so good to you.
 I went to the Comic Art Convention in New York over the July 4th weekend, every year ( in NYC), and I got to meet Curt Swan, Superman and Steve Ditko, Spiderman several times.
 They were always very gracious and encouraging of kids looking for pointers.
 Seems like in that industry, many…